 Office Location: 411 Bricker Academic Building

-Dr. John W. Schwieter joined the Department of Languages and Literatures at Wilfrid Laurier University in 2007 as an assistant professor of Spanish and linguistics and was promoted to associate professor with tenure in 2011.
-He is the director of the Psycholinguistics & Language Acquisition Research Laboratory and a Faculty of Arts Teaching Scholar, an award given to one professor per year who displays an "explicit and creative integration of the professionís twin functions of scholarly research and teaching."
-Prior to arriving to Laurier, Dr. Schwieter taught at the Florida State University, Tallahassee Community College, Spoon River College, and Western Illinois University.
-Having visited over 50 countries, he enjoys traveling and leading the annual SP200*: Study Abroad immersion course.
+Dr. John W. Schwieter is an Associate Professor of Spanish and Linguistics and a Faculty of Arts Teaching Scholar, awarded to one professor per year who displays an "explicit and creative integration of the profession’s twin functions of scholarly research and teaching."
+Dr. Schwieter is also the director of the Psycholinguistics & Language Acquisition Research Laboratory and an associate member of the Centre for Applied Research and Outreach in Language Education at the University of Greenwich, London, UK.
+He has served as Undergraduate Officer in the Department, Faculty Senator in the University Senate, and Faculty Mentor for the Laurier Arts Scholars.
+Prior to arriving to Laurier, he taught Spanish courses at the Florida State University, Tallahassee Community College, Spoon River College, Western Illinois University, and English-as-a-second-language courses at the University of Guadalajara and the Ahpla Institute in Mexico City.
+Having visited over 60 countries, he enjoys traveling and leading the annual SP200*: Study Abroad course.

 - Cognitive perspectives of bilingualism/multilingualism

 - Translation processes and the development of linguistic competence